lexrex333/MSA-Final-Project-AdvBioi/README.md

 1. FFT-NS-2 method: Fast, but less accurate

-2. FFT-NS-i: Refinement for higher accuracy
+2. FFT-NS-i: Slower, refinement for higher accuracy

 3. G-INS-1: For sequences with global homology (add --globalpair)